ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-gb.md

 </code></pre>

 > [!warning]
 >The `kyverno` CLI installation using Krew is not working for the moment [for MacBook Air M1 device](https://github.com/kyverno/kyverno/issues/3020).
+The fix is planned for Kyverno v1.6 release.
 >

 After the installation, check that the `kyverno` CLI is working: